-Please join the The Harriman Institute of Columbia University and New York University’s Jordan Center for the Advanced Study of Russia for a panel discussion on “Putin’s Last Term?”, featuring panelists Henry Hale (George Washington University), Yoshiko Herrera (University of Wisconsin), Kimberly Marten (Barnard College and Columbia University), and Graeme Robertson (University of North Carolina Chapel Hill).
+Please join the The Harriman Institute of Columbia University and New York University’s Jordan Center for the Advanced Study of Russia for a panel discussion on “Putin’s Last Term?”, featuring panelists Henry Hale (George Washington University), Yoshiko Herrera (University of Wisconsin-Madison), Kimberly Marten (Barnard College and Columbia University), and Graeme Robertson (University of North Carolina Chapel Hill).
 This event is part of the New York Russia Public Policy Seminar, co-sponsored by The Harriman Institute of Columbia University and the New York University Jordan Center for the Advanced Study of Russia.
 The joint initiative, supported by the Carnegie Corporation of New York, establishes a regular forum for academics and professionals in New York city to engage with pressing issues informing U.S.-Russia relations.
 The sessions seek to bring innovative and impactful scholarship and analysis to bear on key trends and related policy questions and to create an informed network for open dialogue and debate.

 While perhaps not everyone is waiting on pins and needles to see who wins the 2018 Russian presidential election, the question of what comes next remains wide open.
 Please join the NYU Jordan Center and The Harriman Institute of Columbia University for the next event in our NYC-Russia Political Policy series for a panel discussion looking forward once the election is behind us.
 Will Putin actually become a “lame duck” in the conventional sense of term-limited presidents?
 If so, when?
 If not, why?
 What does this hold for policy – both foreign and domestic – in the coming years?
 And what does it mean for Russian politics in Putin’s “last term”?
 If Putin really is going to be stepping aside, then what comes next?